 Review of Long-Range Day-Night IP Camera Systems

-Do you want to detect objects many miles away?
+If you want to detect an object many miles away, you will need a special long-range PTZ camera.
 While custom-made cameras are best for very long-range applications, the latest off-the-shelf cameras provide some of the same capability for less money.
 These long-range PTZ cameras are very cost-effective, and allow you to detect a person almost 4-miles away.
 They have built-in IR-illumination or an additional thermal imaging camera that allows you to see an object over ½ mile away.
-Prices range from less than $3,000 to about $18,000.
+Prices range from less than $3,000 to about $25,000.

-The basic difference between the off-the-shelf and custom cameras is the operational distance, especially at night.
-Custom-made systems can view objects at night that are over 3 miles away.
+The basic difference between the off-the-shelf cameras and the custom made cameras is their performance.
+The custom long-range cameras take much longer to build because they use special components.
+The custom long-range cameras generally will provide much better operational distance, especially at night.
+Custom-made systems can view objects at night that are over 8 miles away.
 They include very long distance lenses, specialized laser illuminators, special thermal cameras, and very high-performance pan tilt mechanisms.
-Custom cameras range in price from $20,000 to well over $150,000.
+Off-the-shelf long-range cameras cost less than $25,000, while custom cameras range in price from $50,000 to well over $150,000.
 Here is a summary of the systems available:

 Off-the-Shelf PTZ Camera System

 There are different configurations available.
 The following PTZ system contains an optical camera plus an IR-illuminator for night viewing.
 We used our modified Detection, Recognition, Identification (DRI) definitions to compare the camera’s performance.
 For more details about DRI definitions take a look at our article Detection, Recognition, Identification: The New Criteria.

 This high-resolution 2-Megapixel PTZ camera includes an IR-illuminator that has a range of over 1100 ft.
 (350m).
 At a selling price of less than $3,000, it is the lowest price long-range camera system.